aurghya-0/course-materials/Converted_C_guidelines/11.typ

 - Use analogies like “variables as labeled boxes” to simplify understanding.
 - Reinforce the concept by revisiting variable scope in later lessons.

-If you want, I can also provide sample solutions or slides to accompany this guideline.
-Just let me know!